percona/percona-server-mysql-operator/docs/enhancements/cross-site-replication/cross-site-replication.md

 ### 4.3 Internal Contracts

-- **New system user: `replication`.** Added to the operator's known system-users list (next to `root`, `xtrabackup`, `monitor`, etc.).
-Grants are deliberately minimal: `REPLICATION SLAVE` (required for the IO thread) and `REPLICATION CLIENT` (required for `SHOW REPLICA STATUS` and similar).
-No DML or DDL privileges.
-The password is generated on first reconcile if absent from `spec.secretsName`, stored under the key `replication`, and rotated when the Secret value rotates — exactly as today's system users behave. **Provisioning is gated on `spec.crVersion`.** The user is created only on clusters whose `crVersion` is ≥ the operator release that introduces this feature.
-Clusters at an older `crVersion` are left untouched — they retain their existing user inventory and `spec.secretsName` contents, so they do not see a Secret diff and do not trigger a rolling restart on operator upgrade.
-Users opt in by bumping `spec.crVersion` (already the documented upgrade path for adopting new features).
-Implementation touchpoints: extend the system-user list in `pkg/controller/ps/user.go` (with a `crVersion` predicate matching the existing pattern used for other version-gated user-management changes) and the password-generation path in `pkg/secret`.
-No reconciler logic is gated on cross-site state for this user — once the version gate passes, it's simply another row in the cluster's user inventory.
-- **MySQL config invariants asserted by the reconciler:** `gtid_mode = ON`, `enforce_gtid_consistency = ON`, `log_slave_updates = ON`, `log_bin = ON`, `server_id` derived collision-safely.
-Already true today for both cluster types; the cross-site path verifies and refuses to start if any is off.
+- **Reuse of the existing `replication` system user.** The operator already provisions this user on every cluster as part of the standard system-users set (`apiv1.UserReplication`, declared in `api/v1/perconaservermysql_types.go` and managed by `pkg/controller/ps/user.go` + `pkg/secret`).
+Its existing grants — verified in `build/ps-entrypoint.sh` — comfortably cover both the IO thread (`REPLICATION SLAVE`, `REPLICATION CLIENT`) and the operator-side probe (`SELECT` on `*.*`, `SYSTEM_VARIABLES_ADMIN`).
+The cross-site feature adds **no new user**, **no new grants**, and **no changes to user-management code**.
+As a corollary, no `crVersion` gating is needed for user provisioning — clusters at every `crVersion` already have the user.
+Upgrading the operator does not cause a Secret diff or a rolling restart on this account.
+- **MySQL config preconditions for the cross-site path:** `gtid_mode = ON` and `enforce_gtid_consistency = ON` are already set by `build/ps-entrypoint.sh` for every operator-managed cluster, so the cross-site reconciler can rely on them. `server_id` is already derived from a cluster-hash prefix in the same entrypoint, so cross-cluster collisions are not a concern.
+GR's own protocol requirements (binary logging, replicated-write emission) are taken as given on `clusterType: group-replication` clusters; no additional assertion is made by the cross-site reconciler.
+- **Source-type discovery is operator-side, not user-declared.** Before configuring a channel, the operator opens a MySQL connection to one of the channel's `sources[]` endpoints using the `replication` user, runs `SELECT @@global.group_replication_group_name`, and uses the result as `managed_name` for `_add_managed()`.
+If the source is not a GR cluster (empty/zero group UUID), the channel is set to `state = Error`, `reason = UnsupportedSource` — the operator never falls back to `_add_source()` in this release.
+The discovered UUID is surfaced read-only in `status.replicationChannels.channels[].sourceGroupName`.
+Keeping this discovery out of the CRD means the user-facing schema does not carry GR-specific concepts, leaving room for async-source support to be added later as a controller-side branch with no CRD breakage.
-- `mysql.replication_asynchronous_connection_failover` is managed by the operator.
-Reconciler diffs declared sources against the table contents per channel and converges via `_add_source` / `_delete_source` UDFs (or `_add_managed` / `_delete_managed` for GR sources).
+- **`mysql.replication_asynchronous_connection_failover_managed` is managed by the operator.** Reconciler diffs declared sources against the table contents per channel and converges via `_add_managed` / `_delete_managed` UDFs.
+Each row uses the same discovered group UUID; multiple rows represent multiple seed endpoints into the same group.
 Users editing the table directly may have their edits reverted on the next reconcile.

 ### 4.4 User-Facing Behavior Changes